 Bailey Chen is fresh out of college with all the usual new-adult demons: no cash, no job offers, and an awkward relationship with Zane, the old friend she kinda-sorta hooked up with during high school.
 But when Zane introduces Bailey to his monster-fighting bartender friends, her demons become a lot more literal.
 It turns out evil creatures stalk the city streets after hours, and they can only be hunted with the help of magically mixed cocktails: vodka grants super strength, whiskey offers the power of telekinesis, and tequila lets its drinker fire blasts of elemental energy.
 But will all of these powers be enough for Bailey to halt a mysterious rash of gruesome deaths?
 And what will she do when the safety of a “real world” job beckons?
 This sharp and funny urban fantasy is perfect for fans of Buffy the Vampire Slayer, Scott Pilgrim vs. the World, and grown-up readers of Harry Potter.
 LAST CALL AT THE NIGHTSHADE LOUNGE includes fifteen recipes from a book of ancient cocktail lore.
 Paul Krueger is a fantasy writer and avid cocktail connoisseur whose work has appeared in the Sword & Laser Anthology.
 He lives in Los Angeles.
 Reader Emily Woo Zeller is a performing artist and yogi currently based in New York City.
 Her voice-over career includes work in animated film and television in Southeast Asia.
 She has also worked as an actor, singer, dancer, and choreographer on stage throughout the United States and Southeast Asia.

 Suspended license?
 DUI?
-Better not be be black and resist arrest.
 The last decade witnessed a vast increase in police aggression, misconduct, and militarization, along with a corresponding reduction in transparency and accountability.
 Nowhere is this more noticeable and painful than in African American and other ethnic minority communities.
 Racism—from raw, individualized versions to insidious systemic examples—appears to be on the rise in our police departments.
 Overall, our police officers have grown more and more alienated from the people they’ve been hired to serve.
 In To Protect and To Serve, Norm Stamper offers new insights into the conditions that have created this crisis, reminding us that police in a democratic society belong to the people—and not the other way around.
 TO PROTECT AND SERVE also delivers a revolutionary new model for American law enforcement: the community-based police department.
 It calls for citizen participation in all aspects of police operations: policymaking, program development, crime fighting and service delivery, entry-level and ongoing education and training, oversight of police conduct, and, especially relevant to today’s challenges, joint community-police crisis management.
 Nothing will ever change until the system itself is radically restructured, and here Norm Stamper shows us how.